 This past summer, Mattel – makers of ‘Barbie’ – announced a line of six prominent, minority STEM leaders from around the globe who were in the frontline in the fight against Covid-19.
-This announcement made significant strides in positively changing the perception of under-represented groups in studying and pursuing STEM-based careers.
+This announcement made significant strides in positively changing the perception of under-represented groups in studying and pursuing STEM careers.
 Mattel’s new dolls all share one commonality – each personifies a woman who has made an incredible impact in a male-dominated career.
+Thus the importance of transforming Barbie models into real women in STEM careers.

 The dolls’ are modelled after leaders such as Dr. Audrey Sue L. Cruz, an internist in California; Emergency Room Nurse Amy O’Sullivan of Brooklyn; Chicka Stacy Oriuwa, a Canadian physician and advocate against racism in healthcare; and British Vaccinologist Professor Dame Sarah Gilbert, who took center stage as the co-creator of the world’s most distributed Covid-19 vaccine, AstraZeneca.